Get an in-depth look at the PCB layers in Fusion and understand how they help you track design data without cluttering your canvas.

 Layer 1 : Top

 This first layer contains the copper on the top of your board, whether a polygon from a copper pour or individual copper traces.
 Using this layer to generate a pour will provide an accessible area of copper for all your signals to ground.
 Also, when creating pads for surface mount components, Autodesk Fusion will use Layer 1 for the pad’s placement.
+You can also adjust the angle of pads or components on Layer 1 to customize their orientation within the PCB layout.

-PCB Layers 2-15: Route
+PCB layers 2-15: Route

 These PCB layers are primarily referred to as internal conductive layers on the PCB.
 Internal layers on the PCB can be used to route traces and copper planes.
 They have the same properties as the top and bottom layers.
 The primary difference is that traces or polygons created in the internal layers are not visible from the external layers.
-When your design has a high component count, you might find yourself running out of space to complete the PCB routing.
+When your design has a high component count, you might run out of space to complete the PCB routing.
 In these situations, consider adjusting your layer configuration to include internal layers.
 This can dramatically increase your chances of successfully routing the entire board.
-However, keep in mind that the cost of prototyping and manufacturing PCBs with internal layers increases significantly.

 Layer 16: Bottom

-Like Layer 1, this layer contains the copper on the bottom of your board, whether from copper pours or individual copper traces.
+This layer contains the copper on the bottom of your board, whether from copper pours or individual copper traces.
 Components on the bottom of your board will also have their pads placed here.

 Layer 17: Pads